Email Processing in Lua

 Returns a Boolean value:

-true—if this part of the message and its attached parts contain a threat that meets the condition filter;
+true—if this part of the message and its attached parts contain a threat that meets the filter condition;

-false—if neither the part of the message nor the attached parts contain a threat that meets the condition filter.
+false—if this part of the message or its attached parts do not contain a threat that meets the filter condition.

 Examples: